Nevenall/ghosting-the-edge/03 Gearing Up.md

 Weapons with {Recoil} tend to make you lose your aim with every shot.
 Many aspects created with such a weapon are reduced to boosts.
 Aspects regarding careful aim are chief amongst the affected, but also, providing {Covering Fire}, {Setting up a Killzone}, and {Pinning Them Down} all turn into boosts.

 {Strong Recoil}​—Weapons with this aspect don't just suffer from recoil, they suffer from lots of recoil.
 Every shot with a {Strong Recoil} weapon requires you to give an opponent a boost against you are {Driven Back}, you become {Unbalanced}, or your {Arm Turns Numb}.
-If you succeed with style on an {{Attack}} you can trade a normal boost from that for not giving a foe a recoil based boost.
+If you succeed with style on an {{attack}} you can trade a normal boost from that for not giving a foe a recoil based boost.

 {Strong Recoil} counts as two negative aspects.

 {Strong Recoil} can also apply to unenhanced humans using large weapons that are designed for cyborgs or vehicles.

-You can roll an {{Overcome Obstacle}} action to counteract recoil aspects.
-Cyborgs with a high Physique may be able to brace themselves it and crafty characters could jury-rig a weapon harness or some recoil compensation. {Strong Recoil} counts as two aspects so requires an {{Overcome Obstacle}} of at least +4.
+You can roll an {{overcome}} action to counteract recoil aspects.
+Cyborgs with a high Physique may be able to brace themselves it and crafty characters could jury-rig a weapon harness or some recoil compensation. {Strong Recoil} counts as two aspects so requires an {{overcome}} of at least +4.

 {Reduced Penetration}​—This aspect makes attacks less effective at penetrating armor and cover.
 Any bonuses from armor or cover related stunts or aspects get a +3 instead of a +2.